Asia-Pacific Europe Law Institutes Alliance (APELIA)

 Association of Transnational Law Schools (ATLAS)

 ATLAS was formed in 2006 with the mission of bringing together talented doctoral students in the field of law.
-The association strives to promote in-depth study of legal issues related a.o. to: the comparative legal and regulatory responses to globalisation; the evolution of transnational law; and the challenges involved in international governance.
+The association strives to promote in-depth study of legal issues related, amongst others, to: the comparative legal and regulatory responses to globalisation; the evolution of transnational law; and the challenges involved in international governance.

 Common Studies Programme in Critical Criminology (CSPCC)